 - Never wear headphones while riding a bike.
 Headphones prevent you from hearing what’s going on in your environment.

 - Before entering a roadway, stop and look both ways.

 - Ride with both hands on the handlebars, except when signaling to motorists.

 - If you are riding in a group, ride in a single-file line, following the flow of traffic.

 If you or a loved one has been injured in a bicycle accident, you may be able to seek damages for medical expenses, lost wages and property damage.
-Contact the Florida bicycle accident lawyers at Gordon & Doner to discuss your legal options.
-Gordon & Doner has helped numerous bicycle accident victims receive compensation for their injuries.
+Contact the Florida bicycle accident lawyer s at Gordon & Partners to discuss your legal options.
+Gordon & Partners has helped numerous bicycle accident victims receive compensation for their injuries.

 To receive a Free Case Evaluation, complete the contact form on this page.